erinknight242/slack-emoji/README.md

 - Gif's are 50 frames or less (new requirement of Slack).
 If you have to make your gif smaller than 128px to meet the file size, do not go smaller than 40px x 40px.
 - naming should be unique (regardless of file type) - do not upload a hello.gif if hello.png already exists; pick a different name

-Since slack does change its requirements from time to time, if you notice any emoji in the `emoji` folder you want to use that now fail to upload, create an issue in this repo for it to be fixed.
+Since Slack does change its requirements from time to time, if you notice any emoji in the `emoji` folder you want to use that now fail to upload, create an issue in this repo for it to be fixed.

 ### Downloading images out of Slack